 The researchers further concluded that dried herbs do contribute significant antioxidant compounds to the diet.
 So, go ahead and stock the pantry with dried herbs and spices and use them liberally in all your recipes.

-Natural Ways to Boost Immune System: Apples
+Fruits that Boost Immune System: Apples

 Apple orchards are busy this time of year as many offer pick your own apple sessions.
 Apples ripen in the autumn, so it’s a perfect time to enjoy them raw or cooked.
 Make your own homemade applesauce, apple crisp, apple pie, or even baked apples.